How Long Does Dog Parvo Last in Your Home or Yard?

 Eliminating Parvovirus From the Home and Yard

-An infected puppy sheds parvovirus particles in his feces, even before showing clinical signs, about 4-5 days after exposure.
+An infected puppy sheds parvovirus particles in his feces, even before showing clinical signs, about four to five days after exposure.
 The puppy will shed virus particles in enormous amounts for 3 weeks, but it's possible even up to 6 weeks.
 If you're wondering what enormous amounts means, consider this: according to Mar Vista Vet Animals Hospital, an infected puppy is capable of shedding about 35 million viral particles in just an ounce of stool!
 And all it takes for an unvaccinated puppy to get infected is just 1000 viral particles.
 Don't think that after this 3 to 6 week shedding time, other puppies and dogs are safe!
 Once shed, the virus can survive for a long time in the environment.

 Sadly, the parvovirus is extremely hardy and difficult to eradicate.
 It's capable of surviving hot or cold temperatures.
 The virus tends to thrive the most though in moist, cool and shady areas.
 And don't expect this virus to die from freezing temperatures; cold temperatures won't kill parvo, explains veterinarian Janet Tobiassen Crosby.
 The virus is actually capable of overwintering in freezing temperatures.
 At the same time, don't feel safe if you live in a hot climate, this virus can live well as well, especially in the shade.

 The parvovirus is often described as being "ubiquitous."
 This term means omnipresent, basically being found everywhere.
 Veterinarian Wendy Brooks, points out, "This means that NO ENVIRONMENT is free from this virus unless it's regularly disinfected."
 So if you are disinfecting your home and yard, don't forget to also disinfect the garage and entryways!